emmetaobrien/1KGP-GoogleDrive/README.md

     git-annex-remote-googledrive setup
 ```

-  The `git-annex-remote-googledrive setup` command provides a link to download an authorisation code.
+  The `git-annex-remote-googledrive setup` command provides a link to authorise the Google Drive remote.

 a.
 Open this link and connect it to a Google account, which will give you an authorisation code.